stelzinga/MF/Management_Framework.md

 ### 20250906
 - Added [#### Performance] under [### Staff], essentially copied from "Management Framework - Appendix" where it was originally defined.

+### 20250914
+- Updated all section to either update or remove remaining "@@@" entries.
+- Corrected inconsistencies between the Profile Executive Summary and the rest of the Note
+- Update various aspects of [### Staff] and added Soft Skills vs Hard Skills as well as Personality and Performance.

 ### Planned